<em>Actinidia</em>, kiwifruit tree: planting, pruning, harvest

 Main species and varieties

-With kiwis and kiwiberries, different species are grown, including male pollinating varieties.
+Among kiwifruit and kiwiberry, there are different species, including male pollinating varieties.
 Some varieties are self-fertile.
-To make growing easier and ensure optimal fruiting, we offer kiwi duos comprising a female plant and a pollinator plant, as well as many self-fertile varieties.
+To make your life easier and ensure optimal fruiting, we offer kiwifruit duos comprising a female young plant and a pollinator young plant as well as numerous self-fertile varieties.

 Siberian Kiwi Duo 'Ken's Red' (female) + 'Issai' (pollinator)